-We first mentioned the CCPA at the end of June 2018.
+We first mentioned the CCPA back in June 2018.
 Now everyone is finally panicking about the California Consumer Privacy Act that’s going to land in January of 2020.
 It’s the biggest data privacy shake-up in United States history.
 But why all of a sudden are companies frantically trying to gain compliance with the CCPA?